Blue = Elaine Lewis

 MC: It was one of the remedies I had given him, but not in the correct potency.
 It just wasn’t high enough.
 He needed Pertussin 200C.
 There had been a response to the 30C but it didn’t hold.
 Peter really knew what he was doing.
 The three other practitioners I had seen were working with part of a picture, and their patient management skills were either appalling or not good enough to keep me coming back.
 Peter was starting a three year homeopathy training.
 I signed up, and, as they say, the rest is history.

-EL: Miranda, I’m curious about junk food and denatured food in general.
+EL: I’m always amazed when I hear stories like this from people with horrible beginnings in homeopathy and yet didn’t give up and now are homeopaths themselves!
+Miranda, if I can change subjects, I’m curious about junk food and denatured food in general.
 To what extent is this causing people’s complaints?

 MC: When you look at the whole picture, HOW people eat may be as significant as the food itself.
 People have developed some crazy habits around food.
 People are eating less, eating worse and taking more supplements to make up for it.
 If we take a step back and apply homeopathic principles to that whole arena, you have to say that the chemically-synthesized supplements, if they’re not needed, and if someone is sensitive to them, could cause problems as well.
 It’s just a matter of time, especially if they’re in megadoses.
 I’ve seen many problems, especially with these very high doses–of the minerals, for goodness sake.
 Unless people are chronically very sick, there’s no need to take supplements every day, every day.
 Recent studies are showing that what we get from food cannot be replicated.
 And guess what?
 They don’t know why, but we do.